shaysolette/Old-Mountain/readme.md

 ##Files

 This novel is available in html5 and plain text formats.
 The "text" folder contains the plain text files for each chapter.
+The text is pre-marked with html paragraph tags for formatting.
+The template.html file provides a blank template for creating pages.
+Each chapter.txt file can be imported into the body of this template.

 ##About the Author